Explaining the Origin of TeV Gamma Rays from M87 During High and Low States: Multi-Wavelength Data ACCUMULATION

-\subsubsection{Swift XRT and UVOT Data Analysis}
+\subsection{Swift XRT and UVOT Data Analysis}

 The Neil Gehrels Swift is a multi-wavelength space-based observatory with three instruments onboard: Burst Alert Telescope (BAT; 15 - 150 keV), X-Ray Telescope (XRT; 0.3 - 10 keV), and UVOT (170 - 600 nm) \citep{SWIFT:2005}.
 It observes the sky in hard X-ray, soft X-ray, Ultraviolet, and Optical wavebands.
-We found 54 Swit-XRT/ UVOT observations for the period MJD 59281 and 60385\footnote{\url{https://heasarc.gsfc.nasa.gov/xamin/}}.
-The details of the observations, e.g., the observation ID, starting time of the observation, exposure time, etc, are tabulated in Table~\ref{tab:SWIFT_OBSlog}.
+Swift observations of M87 were retrieved from the Swift Master Catalog (swiftmastr) using the HEASARC Xamin interface\footnote{ \url{https://heasarc.gsfc.nasa.gov/xamin/}} .
+We searched for observations centered on M87 by querying the catalog with the source name “M87” (J2000 position: RA = 187.7059$^\circ$, Dec = +12.3911$^\circ$).
+The default Xamin search parameters were used, corresponding to a circular search radius of 0.1$^\circ$.
+We found 54 Swit-XRT/ UVOT observations for the period MJD 59281 and 60385~\footref{fnote:note4}.
+Observations that yielded statistically insignificant data were excluded from the analysis.
+The discarded ObsIDs are listed in Table~\ref{tab:SWIFT_OBSlog}.
 No observations were found corresponding to the 8-day VHE flare (MJD 59607–59615), i.e., all the Swift observations correspond to LS1 \& LS2.

 \begin{ThreePartTable} \begin{TableNotes}[para,flushleft]